 No one tells you how hard breastfeeding is.
 I thought breastfeeding was this magical thing that happens naturally.
 That babies instinctively know what to do.
 Well turns out that’s all a bunch of bull💩

 If another parent decided to breastfeed or use formula, I didn’t think twice about their decision bc it was theres.

-Of course I want the best for my child!
-I told myself I would never let myself succumb to mom guilt.
-That I’d try my best and if it doesn’t work for me, I’ll accept it and move on.
+Like many others, of course I want the best for my child!
+I told myself I would never let myself succumb to mom guilt - That I’d try my best and if it doesn’t work for me, I’ll accept it and move on.

 No one told me it takes time to learn. it’s not natural.

 Social media made breastfeeding look like magic.

 No one told me that my nipples would crack and get sore that showering would hurt.

 No one told me that my breasts would be throbbing sore and lumpy.
 That I’d have to massage them literally All.
 The.
 Time.

 No one told me that if I didn’t drain my breasts properly, I could get an infection that would lead to so many complications.

 No one told me she would kick and scream at me.
 It’s so hard not to take that personal.